 - VoteSmart.org Gives unbiased biographical, campaign, voting record, and funding information about candidates.
 Candidates may also have taken the Political Courage Test that measures a candidate’s willingness to share with the electorate their views on key issues.

 - Media Bias/Fact Check Check the bias of various news sources.
 The site is funded by advertising and individual donors.

 - AllSides.com Get news from sources with multiple perspectives and biases, collected all in one place.

 - Politifact.com Investigates the veracity of claims made my politicians.
 This not-for-profit site is funded by partnerships, advertising, and grants.

 - Snopes.com Fact-checks everything from political claims to urban legends.
 This not-for-profit site is funded primarily by advertising, but also through donations from readers and non-partisan organizations.

 - ProCon.org Provides unbiased, balanced pro/con information on controversial issues.

 The Library does not carry tax forms, but most tax forms and publications can be printed off of the pages below.
-Many of the popular publications are available for checkout from the Library.
-Federal taxes for tax year 2019 can be filed with the IRS starting on Monday, January 27, 2020.
-The deadline for filing and paying your taxes has been extended to July 15, 2020 due to coronavirus.
-Please check the IRS page on coronavirus for updates.
+Many of the popular publications regarding tax preparation are available for checkout from the Library.
+Federal tax season for tax year 2020 has been delayed this year and taxes can be filed with the IRS starting on February 12, 2021.
+Illinois state tax forms for 2020 are coming soon (no exact date is available).
+The deadline for filing and paying your taxes is April 15, 2021.
+To learn more about stimulus checks or how coronavirus impacts taxes, please visit the IRS page on coronavirus for updates.